8 Statistical Tests and Models

 8.4 LASSO Logistic Models

-The Least Absolute Shrinkage and Selection Operator (LASSO) (Tibshirani 1996), is a regression method that performs both variable selection and regularization.
+The Least Absolute Shrinkage and Selection Operator (LASSO) (Tibshirani, 1996), is a regression method that performs both variable selection and regularization.
 LASSO imposes an L1 penalty on the regression coefficients, which has the effect of shrinking some coefficients exactly to zero.
 This results in simpler, more interpretable models, especially in situations where the number of predictors exceeds the number of observations.

 8.4.1 Theoretical Formulation of the Problem